JKZH-Cyber/JKZH-Cyber/README.md

 ## Who am I?

--  I am an experienced Infrastructure Security Technician with a strong foundation in cybersecurity and an ongoing passion for learning and growth in the field.
-With a diverse skill set spanning from network security and threat detection to incident response, I am confident in my ability to contribute towards and continue to learn in both defensive and offensive cybersecurity efforts.
-I possess a solid understanding of industry frameworks such as NIST and am proficient in security and management tools like network scanners, MDR/EDR platforms, SIEM solutions, Azure, and others.
-My technical expertise includes Cloud Security, PowerShell, SQL, Firewalls, VPN, and various network monitoring tools like Wireshark, and Cisco Meraki.
-I also have experience with vulnerability management using tools like Nessus, and multi-factor authentication platforms like Cisco Duo.
-My ultimate goal is to make a meaningful impact while further developing my skills in the defensive, offensive, and compliance aspects of cybersecurity.
+I am an Infrastructure Security Technician with hands-on experience in cybersecurity and a passion for continuous learning.
+My work spans network security, threat detection, and incident response, with exposure to both defensive and offensive practices.

+I work with industry frameworks such as NIST and tools including SIEM platforms, MDR/EDR, Azure, Nessus, Cisco Duo, and Wireshark.
+My technical background also covers cloud security, PowerShell, SQL, firewalls, VPNs, and network monitoring solutions like Cisco Meraki.

+My goal is to make a meaningful impact by securing critical infrastructure, while growing my expertise across defense, offensive testing, and compliance domains.

 ## Practical Projects